tcezard/eva-sub-cli/README.md

 ### Using  `--vcf_files` and `--assembly_fasta`

-This allows you to provide multiple VCF file to validate and a single genome file associated.
+This allows you to provide multiple VCF files to validate and a single associated genome file.
-The VCF file and genome associated must use the same chromosome naming convention
+The VCF files and the associated genome file must use the same chromosome naming convention

 ### Using  `--vcf_files_mapping`